 And then it's going to drop off.

-Um anyway, well, we do have some good news, and as much as there is a health care workers' union discovered a massive stockpile of N95 masks, you know, the ones that Joe Biden and and Barack Obama never replenished after the N1H1 outbreak.
+And as much as there is a healthcare workers union discovered a massive stockpile of N95 masks, you know, the ones that Joe Biden and Barack Obama never replenished after the N1H1 outbreak.

-Um, but the good news is the six million donated doses from Israel have arrived, and for they're going to give us another four million, and we've been putting people on the air, and Dr. Oz has done some amazing work with other doctors around the country informing people that you know that they're not getting any bad news at all that he has seen or shared with us, but we'll get an update from him later in the program today.
+And we've been putting people on the air and Dr. Oz has done some amazing work with other doctors around the country, informing people that they're not getting any bad news at all that he has seen or shared with us, but we'll get an update from him later in the program today.

-Um businesses again are stepping up big time as they always do.
+Businesses, again, are stepping up big time, as they always do.

 We are the United States of America.

-Um there is moments like this that you gotta pause, you gotta stop.
+There is moments like this that you got to pause.

 You know, we look, I always say, as Barry Farber had said, the great talk show host, legend, pioneer of this industry, never been a country in the history of man that has accumulated more power, abused it less than us.

-And I take it one little step further, having learned from him, uh, that is used that power for the advancement of the human condition.
+And I take it one little step further, having learned from him, that has used that power for the advancement of the human condition.

 And you see all of these businesses.